hmrc/mtd-itsa-vendors-roadmap/source/documentation/apis.md

 These changes were deployed in April 2025.

-For customers eligible for claiming the Electric Charge Point Allowance for the 25/26 tax year, they should use the “Other Capital Allowance” data item to report this.
+For customers eligible to claim the Electric Charge Point Allowance for the 25/26 tax year, they should use the “Other Capital Allowance” data item to report this.
 These are:
- - Creates/Amends Self-Employment Annual Submission Period and use data item `enhancedCapitalAllowance`
+ - Create/Amend Self-Employment Annual Submission Period and use data item `enhancedCapitalAllowance`
  - Create/Update Property(Annual) Submission and use data item `otherCapitalAllowance`

 Version numbers will be added once the scope for the release and the associated release date are confirmed.